ClonoDynamics/clonodynamics-pipeline/README.md

 Individual modules may require additional packages.

-A public release should include a pinned environment specification or `requirements.txt`.
+The manuscript release should include a pinned environment specification or equivalent package freeze.

 ---